hardingrichard/fullstack-refresh/README.md

-# Full-stack Refresh
+# Full-Stack Refresh

-A small project where I will document my progress through refreshing my knowledge on full-stack web development.
+A small project where I will document my progress through refreshing my knowledge on Full-Stack Web Development.

 ## Table of Contents